 About the author

 "Trade has historically been expensive, slow, and opaque.
 Today's disruptive technologies not only offer new solutions to old problems, but create wholly new global markets for products and services.
-Kati Suominen draws from her deep experience in the world of good trade to clearly set out the parameters of this new global trading ecosystem, offering excellent insight and advice for goods producers seeking to get involved in frontier technologies like blockchain and AI."
+Kati Suominen draws from her deep experience in the world of goods trade to clearly set out the parameters of this new global trading ecosystem, offering excellent insight and advice for goods producers seeking to get involved in frontier technologies like blockchain and AI."

 —Dr. Alisa DiCaprio, Head of Trade and Supply Chain, R3